Peer Facilitation Program

 How it works

-Working in a team of 3-4, you will take on the role of a Peer Leadership Facilitator (PLF).
-The program takes part during the academic school year and is a work-study position.
+Working in a team of 3-4, you will take on the role of a Peer Leadership Facilitator (PLF) or Peer Leadership Advisor (PLA).
+The program takes place during the academic school year and is a work-study position.
 The Peer Facilitation Program aims to provide its members with the ability to build skills, find friends and create community.

-The main responsibilities of the PLF role comprise of:
+The main responsibilities of the PLF role are:

 - Co-facilitating leadership workshops including: Learning to Lead, workshops by request, grad workshops, ULead, conferences, etc.